-- 1. Students are to talk in a quiet voice. - 2.
+- I. Students are to talk in a quiet voice. - 2.
 Students are to walk in the lunchroom and not push or shove their neighbor. - 3.
 Students are to remain seated until they have finished eating. - 4.
 Students are not to trade food. - 5.
 Students are responsible for the disposal of their food, papers, etc. from the cafeteria tables. - 6.
 Food is to be eaten in the cafeteria and not taken back into the classroom or onto the playground. - 7.
 Students are encouraged to use proper table manners at all times. - 8.
-Students are expected to listen to and respect the noon aides on duty.
+Students are expected to listen to and respect the noon aides on duty. - 9.
+Students are to sit with their class at their assigned class table.